mandanaKhashayar/Hadoop-Setup/README.md

 ./hadoop-dfs-populate.sh
 ```

 **C_Cluster** Three worker nodes and one master.
+In the fully distributed mode you extend the Pseudo-Distributed mode with more computers and setup HDFS and YARN so that they may work with all of these computers.
 Provisioned with the help of Puppet.
 Just `vagrant up` and everything should be fine.

 **D_Docker_Cluster** Work in Progress, not ready yet.